amler/simple-safari/README.md

 # Todos

-1. Setup route for safari/:id - completed
-2. In dashboard, have individual scavengerhunts link to a safari detail page. - completed
-3. Render the safari detail view - completed
+1. Render the safari detail view
-4. Be able to subscribe and unsubscribe to a safari in the detail view. if sub show a button
+2. Be able to subscribe and unsubscribe to a safari in the detail view. if sub show a button
-5. css integration
+3. css integration

-6. Going to get the safari view pulling and listing data from parse.
+4. Going to get the safari view pulling and listing data from parse.
-7. get the discover view working
+5. get the discover view working
-8. Setup route for location/:id
+6. Setup route for location/:id
-9. Get markers linkable
+7. Get markers linkable
-10. Setup route for capture/:id
+8. Setup route for capture/:id
-11. Distinguish between subscribed and unsubscribed scavengerhunts in dashboard
+9. Distinguish between subscribed and unsubscribed scavengerhunts in dashboard
-12. Add left and top padding to menu.
+10. Add left and top padding to menu.
-13. Install compass and clean up scss for browser prefix
+11. Install compass and clean up scss for browser prefix